 A to Z Home’s Cool

-This is homeschooling veteran Ann Zeise’s site.
+This was initially started by Ann Zeise in California.
 It is the most comprehensive and up-to-date compendium of everything related to homeschooling.
 There is a warning on the website that reads – “Before entering this homeschool site, be sure small children are safely occupied, you have gone to the bathroom, and have plenty of snacks on hand.
 This is a large education site with lots to read and do!”
 Believe it!
 And enjoy!

 Another homeschooling veteran, Lillian Jones started this website of informative and insightful articles by varied array of writers.
 There are also a number of links to other helpful websites.